-Nearly every military and non-combative intelligence component has a Special Operations Group somewhere in its organization, but it is the Central Intelligence Agency's SOG that defines black-level covert and clandestine activity.
-Surreptitiously classified under the former Special Activities Division (SAD), now known the Special Activities Center, the CIA's Special Operations Group operates with little interference from the mainstream Intelligence Community.
+The Central Intelligence Agency's SOG defines black-level covert and clandestine activity.
+Surreptitiously classified under the former Special Activities Division (SAD), now known as the Special Activities Center, the CIA's Special Operations Group operates with little interference from the mainstream Intelligence Community.
 They are responsible for covert operations classified as either tactical paramilitary operations or covert political action.
-In either circumstance, they are responsible for executing high-threat military and covert operations for which the US government would overtly be disassociated with.
+In either circumstance, they are responsible for executing high-threat military and covert operations for which the US government would overtly be disassociated.
 Because of this need for anonymity, SOG's Paramilitary Operations Officers and Specialized Skills Officers are predominantly independent defense contractors working under a non-official cover (NOC) and are the exception to the operational standards and policies of the mainstream Intelligence Community.
-They are granted government immunity which allows them to pursue avenues other officers cannot -- often acting above the law in order to obtain their mission objectives.
+They are granted government immunity which allows them to pursue avenues other officers cannot -- often acting above the law to obtain their mission objectives.
 While many find this unconstitutional and even criminal, it has been proven to be a necessary evil to protect the innocent.

 Paramilitary Operations Officers account for a majority of Distinguished Intelligence Cross and Intelligence Star recipients during conflicts or incidents which elicited CIA involvement.
 An award bestowing either of these citations represents the highest honors awarded within the CIA in recognition of distinguished valor and excellence in the line of duty.
 SAD/SOG operatives also account for the majority of the stars displayed on the Memorial Wall at CIA headquarters indicating that the agent died while on active duty.